 This theory is geared towards the current conditions in the Chinese world.
 Development in the People’s Republic has been following Japanese models on many points, and the dialectic of modernization and spirituality has entered a phase where the metaphysics of ancestry is becoming decisive.
 Xi Jinping speaks of ancestral fabulations like the Spiritual Civilization and the Chinese Dream, while the new Confucianists have proposed a reformed government based on ancestral castes.
 In this environment, I beleive the superego should be annexed by a conceptual materialism.
 The point is to ensure that figurations of the nuomenal remain variable.
 This might be accomplished by separating the origins of affect from the realm of psychological identity.

-This takes perverse dramaturgy to a new level.
+This would take perverse dramaturgy to a new level.
 The pervert is able to complain that he did not choose perversity, and that in fact it is the superego of capitalist society which is perverse.
 He says he is only perverse because he is being forced to be so.
 He can claim that he is dead and would rather just remain still, but his dead body is being forced to participate in this masquerade of the living.

 This death symbol would have to be adequite to the singularity of the drive, and our language would have to learn to express this.
 The preliminary difficulty here concerns how the drive’s form is shared across a population.
 The problem of sublimation opens the problem of community, and here this is a community of the dead.
 So my interpretation of Schuster’s book would run into the question of community, as elaborated in the books of George Bataille and company, and particularly in Jean-luc Nancy’s proposal for a literary communism.
 I don’t have time to elaborate on this here, but will just mention that this work is in dialogue with Lacanian theory, for example Nancy uses the term abandonment to translate feminine jousance.